NEW: Ruling involves military prisons and temporary detention, governemnt consultant says

 “Those tests are not considered a crime or else the file would be in the Criminal Court,” Hassan said.
 “It’s the circumstances of the alleged test that may be in question here.”

-In March, the human rights group Amnesty International reported that Egyptian troops beat, shocked and strip-searched women arrested during the protest in Cairo and forced them to submit to virginity tests.
+The human rights group Amnesty International reported that Egyptian troops beat, shocked and strip-searched women arrested during the protests in Cairo and forced them to submit to virginity tests.

 Egyptian authorities initially denied requiring virginity tests, but in May, a senior general who asked not to be identified acknowledged the practice.